GuillaumeOj/HelpMacGyver/readme.md

 ## Characters
 - [x] Create a **Character** class (usable for McGyver or the guardian)
 - [x] Create the guardian
-- [x] Place the guardian at the maze's exit
+- [x] Place the guardian at the maze's end
 - [x] Create McGyver
-- [x] Place McGyver at the maze's sart
+- [x] Place McGyver at the maze's start
 - [x] Move McGyver with the keyboard's arrows
-- [ ] Collide McGyver with the maze's walls
+- [x] Collide McGyver with the maze's walls
-- [ ] McGyver win if he found the exit
+- [x] McGyver win if he found the end
-- [ ] McGyver pick up the items (see "Items" below)
+- [ ] McGyver picks up the items (see "Items" below)
 - [ ] McGyver wins only if he goes to the exit with all items, else he dies.

 ## Items